Using Predictive Audiences in Google Analytics 4:

 GA4 automatically enriches data using machine-learning to predict the future behaviour of your visitors.
 GA4 currently has three predictive metrics for building predictive audiences.

 Purchase probability: The propensity that a user who has been active in the last 28 days will convert in the next 7 days.
-Only purchase and in_app_purchase is currently supported.
+This is only for purchase and in_app_purchase.

 Churn probability: The propensity that a user who has been active within the last 7 days will not be active in the next 7 days.